-Acura RDX, Audi Q5, Cadillac CT5, Infiniti QX50, Jaguar F Pace, Range Rover Evoque, Mercedes-Benz GLC, Porsche Macan, Volvo XC60.
+Acura RDX, Alfa Romeo Stelvio, Audi Q5, Cadillac CT5, Infiniti QX50, Jaguar F-Pace, Range Rover Velar, Mercedes-Benz GLC, Porsche Macan, Volvo XC60.

 What change would make it better?

-BMW isn’t apt to liberalize its approach to equipping X3s in a way that compels buyers to spend extra for true premium-grade amenities.
+BMW doesn’t appear to be altering its approach to equipping X3s in a way that compels buyers to spend extra for true premium-grade amenities.
 To its credit, it doesn’t skimp on design or engineering: even base-level models uphold the brand’s reputation for focused driving machines.
 Still, that reputation has been tarnished by numb steering feel and some handling foibles.
 A return to benchmark status for road manners would be this third-generation X3’s No.1 achievement.